traipham/my-website/README.md

 ### Blog
 **About:** This will be an area that will contain daily/weekly blog content of my own personal life.
 - [X] Have add button
-- [ ] Functionality for add and remove buttons
+- [X] Functionality for add and remove buttons
 - [ ] Design color
 - [ ] Design and Layout of blog post
+- [ ] Design add interface
+- [ ] Page design
-- [ ] Remove button will be available for each post
+- [X] Remove button will be available for each post
 - [X] Blog will contain description content, images, location, date, and a rating system (rate the day)
-- [ ] Set up database to store blog posts
+- [X] Set up database to store blog posts

 ### Goals
 **About:** This will show my many goals in life
 - [X] Be able to add goals
 - [X] Have function for Add button
+- [ ] Design color
-- [ ] Design for goal
+- [ ] Design for goal post layout
+- [ ] Design add interface
+- [ ] Page Design
 - [X] A goal will have content and a tag color and maybe the date of when the goal was added
-- [ ] Set up database to store goals
+- [X] Set up database to store goals
-- [ ] Page Design

 ### Interest
 **About:** Show my academic/professional interst as well as personal interest of things I want to do and like doing
 - [X] Have add and remove button
-- [ ] Have add and remove functionality
+- [X] Have add and remove functionality
+- [ ] Design Color
+- [ ] Design interest display layout?
 - [ ] Design of add interface
+- [ ] Page Design
 - [X] Each listed interest will have a date of when added
-- [ ] Remove should work by hovering on the interest, display remove button, click remove button and confirming removal
+- [X] Remove functionality
-- [ ] Do the same for each interest lists
+- [X] Do the same for both interest lists
-- [ ] Page Design
-- [ ] Connect to database
+- [X] Connect to database

 ### Resume
 **About:** Show my most updated resume to the public